Adrienne Adams (politician): 2025 New York City mayoral campaign

-In March 2025, term-limited Speaker Adams became the ninth Democratic candidate to challenge Mayor Adams in the 2025 NYC mayoral election.
-She declared her candidacy at the urging of many New York elected officials, most notably Attorney General Letitia James and Public Advocate Jumaane Williams.
+In March 2025, term-limited Speaker Adams became the ninth Democratic candidate to challenge incumbent Mayor Eric Adams in the 2025 NYC mayoral election.
+She declared her candidacy at the urging of many New York elected officials, most notably New York State Attorney General Letitia James and New York City Public Advocate Jumaane Williams.
+Adams was a late entrant into the race, announcing her candidacy less than four months prior to the Democratic primary.
 She received endorsements from District Council 37, CWA Local 1180, and UNITE HERE Local 100.
-She placed fourth in the first round.
+Adams finished in fourth place in the Democratic primary, receiving 4.1% of the vote.

+2026 campaign for lieutenant governor of New York

+On February 4, 2026, New York Governor Kathy Hochul announced Adams as her nominee for lieutenant governor in the 2026 New York gubernatorial election.
+Both political moderates, Hochul and Adams form the first all-female major party gubernatorial ticket in New York State history.